sav-che/TL-2/README.md

 ![](/Maintenance/misc_images/instructions_change_view.jpg)

-If you do not intend to edit the content, you might want to switch default mode to "viewing" in Settings → Editor → Default view for new tabs.
+If you want to edit the content frequently, you might want to switch default mode to "editing" in Settings → Editor → Default view for new tabs.

 ![](/Maintenance/misc_images/instructions_change_default_view.jpg)